Student Grants - SUSI

 - Evidence relating to any claims made e.g. childcare receipts, rental lease, utility bills etc.

 Applications for the second round of funding 2016/17 will open on 1 February 2017 and the deadline for receiving applications is 4pm 17th February 2017.
-Application forms will be available on this webpage when the fund opens.
-Please have your supporting documentation (see above) ready to attach.
+Application forms are available to download below.
+Please have your supporting documentation (see above) ready to attach to your application.

 Applications will take a number of weeks to be assessed by the SAF Committee.
 After this time, applicants will be notified as to the outcome of their application via their student email address.